-Basic First Aid Training, First Aid Training and Outdoor First Aid Training courses that are accepted by UKA must meet the following criteria and be delivered by an approved training provider using the HSE guidance above.
-Certificates must be dated within a period of 3 years from the date of licencing, relicencing.
+Category A, B & C Training courses that are accepted by UKA must be delivered by an approved training provider using the HSE guidance above.
+Certificates must be dated within a period of 3 years from the date of licencing, or relicencing.